Eagles have been used as national symbols by Egyptians, Romans, Americans -- and fittingly. Soaring bald eagles stir us to look heavenward.

 Bald eagles mate for life.
 Like an "old married couple," the male may push the female out of the nest to give her a break from warming eggs.

 Train children to have successful, permanent marriages by example.
 So what if the relationship gets a little peculiar through the years?
 I've never met a young person who would swap his parents' worn-slipper relationship for a divorce.
 Children need to know love works.
 With God's help, marriages can be repaired.

-Give kids courage to try to love themselves.
-Reassure your children that their parents will always be there-together.
+Give kids courage to try love themselves.
+Reassure your children that their parents will always be there -- together.

-Swindoll suggests we're to train each child in the way he individually should go (Prov.
-22:6).
-The way he can walk with self-confidence for a lifetime.
+Chuck Swindoll suggests we're to train each child in the way he individually should go (Proverbs 22:6) -- the way he can walk with self-confidence for a lifetime.